austbuhl/artistry-challenge/README.md

 4) There should be an index page for all the instruments, where the name of all the instruments should be listed out, alongside each of their classifications.

 5) I should also be able to save a new artist into the database.
 While it's possible for an artist to have the same name, an artist must have a name.
 An artist must also have an unique title.
 After successfully creating an artist, I should be taken to the artist's show page.

+# NOTES
+Artist -< Artist_Instrument >- Instrument

+Need an artist form with instrument drop-downs (2 collection_selects?)
+- Should write to the artist_instrument table
+- Redirect to artist show page after creation
+- Validations:
+    - name presence: true
+    - names can duplicate
+    - must have a unique title

+Artist Show Page
+- Show age, title, name and instruments played

+Artist Index Page
+- list of all artists' names, link_to artist show pages

+Instrument Index Page
+- list all instruments alongside each of their classifications...